SaveWise

 Solution

-SaveWise is a simple, customized, and intuitive platform designed to meet people's basic needs in budgeting, managing their finances, receiving financial knowledge, and setting up saving goals.
+SaveWise is a customized and intuitive web app designed to help people budget, manage their finances, gain financial knowledge, and set saving goals.

-• Customizable Budgeting Feature: Users can customize the categories, spending limits, and transaction dates of their transactions and budgets.
+Customizable Budgeting Feature: Users can set their own categories, spending limits, and transaction dates for budgets and transactions.

 - Understanding -